flamelily-bluescsi/bluescsi/alicia1200.md

 4 x IC's (U3, U5, U11, U12)<br>
 You will get Alicia BOM details via email.

 We include most SMD components pre soldered on the main board PCB!
 This saves lots of time and makes Alicia 1200 easier to assemble!
 You will of course need to source a set of Amiga AGA chipset custom chips.
-We have some [here.](/amiga)
+We may have some, so please use our contact form [here](/contact) to request what we have available, since we don't list everything.

 Important information:
 Please be aware that this is NOT a plug and play product.
 You are purchasing a quality (TG-155/ENIG) PCB, and build instructions.
 No warranty or support is offered.
 We are the <b>registered UK reseller</b> for the Alicia 1200, and the project maintainer will get a commission for every one we sell.